-Applicants to the Certificate programs must have a high school diploma or equivalent, at least two years of college experience or equivalent professional experience and demonstrate proficiency in the visual arts.
+Applicants to the certificate programs must have a high school diploma or equivalent; at least two years of college or working experience in the media arts is preferred.
 The pace of the program is demanding, requiring a high degree of motivation and the ability to work independently.
-A portfolio and/or reel for review is required in the admissions process.
-An interview either via phone or in person will be arranged once all application materials have been received by the college.
-Prospective students are welcome and invited to visit Maine Media College, tour the campus and meet with faculty.
+A portfolio and/or reel for review is required.
+An interview either via phone or in person will be arranged after all application materials have been received by the College.
+Prospective students are welcome and invited to visit Maine Media College, tour the campus, and meet with faculty.

 All applicants are required to submit the following: